jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 - producer
 - REST Proxy requires to receive data over REST that is already base64 encoded, hence it is the responsibility of the producer

+## Additional Notes

+Some Important Producer Metrics

+- `response-rate` (global and per broker): Responses (acks) received per second.
+Sudden changes in this value could signal a problem, though what the problem could be depends on your configuration.
+- `request-rate` (global and per broker): Average requests sent per second.
+Requests can contain multiple records, so this is not the number of records.
+It does give you part of the overall throughput picture.
+- `request-latency-avg` (per broker): Average request latency in ms. High latency could be a sign of performance issues, or just large batches.
+- `outgoing-byte-rate` (global and per broker): Bytes sent per second.
+Good picture of your network throughput.
+  Helps with network planning.
+- `io-wait-time-ns-avg` (global only): Average time spent waiting for a socket ready for reads/writes in nanoseconds.
+  High wait times might mean your producers are producing more data than the cluster can accept and process.

+Some Important Consumer Metrics

+- `records-lag-max`: Maximum record lag.
+How far the consumer is behind producers.
+In a situation where real-time processing is important, high lag might mean you need more consumers.
+- `bytes-consumed-rate`: Rate of bytes consumed per second.
+Gives a good idea of throughput.
+- `records-consumed-rate`: Rate of records consumed per second.
+- `fetch-rate`: Fetch requests per second.
+If this falls suddenly or goes to zero, it may be an indication of problems with the consumer

+Producer Tuning

+- `acks`
+- `retries` (note max.in.flight.requests.per.connection)
+- `batch.size`

+Consumer Tuning

+- `fetch.min.bytes`
+- `heartbeat.interval.ms`
+- `auto.offset.reset`
+- `enable.auto.commit`